VeerOneGPT/galileo-glass-ui/docs/components/glass-charts.md

 - **Window Resize Handling**
   Global resize event handling with debouncing for performance.
 - **Container-Based Sizing**
-  Charts use 100% of the container’s width and height.
+  Charts use 100% of the container's width and height.

 ### 3. Proportional Bar Heights
 - **Data-Driven Scaling**